aginies/projet_lamelles/README.md

 * when the final layout was nice, i extracted the value from the graph
 * with the value i was able to get lamelles lenght
 * maximum width will be 20cm, minimal width will 5.5cm
-* create some pre-calibrated wedge (from 13.5cm to 3cm) for the curve
+* create some pre-calibrated wedge (from 13.5cm to 3cm) for the curve to facilitate the tracing

 ## Buying